 Table Of Contents

-In 2022, Oregon joined Washington and California in an effort to phase out new ICE vehicle sales by 2035.
-To support this bold plan, the state adopted several Oregon EV incentives to foster the adoption of clean alternatives.
+To support this bold plan, the state government and utilities across the state have adopted several EV rebates and incentives to foster the adoption of clean alternatives.

 Central Electric customers can receive rebates of up to $50 per electric vehicle registered in the Co-op’s territory.